Rules for adjustment and firing

 against all the targets that should appear in a field battle, both animate

-of burning.
-It burst into the air, before having hit the ground, and spread
+precision the rate of burning.
+It burst into the air, before having hit the

-the bullets on the target.
-The effect of the bullets on animate targets
+ground, and spread the bullets on the target.
+The effect of the bullets on

-depended upon their striking energy and their sectional density, those of
+animate targets depended upon their striking energy and their sectional

-horizontal distance between the point of burst and the target), and the
+burst (the horizontal distance between the point of burst and the target),

 horizon).
 The closer the point of burst was to the target, the greater was